ofthedove/recipes/_recipes/sweet-potato-casserole.md

 ---
 Our classic sweet potato casserole with pecans and brown sugar topping, no marshmallows.

-Subsequent paragraphs will appear in the recipe, but not in the list

 ## Ingredients

 * 2 cans (29 ounce) cut yams